martinmaguire89/milestone-project-2/README.md

 # milestone-project-2
 # Pawcation
-Please click on link to see my full working webpage for [Pawcation](https://8000-f8c185a6-c837-4c9e-9f1e-e1d92f63e28e.ws-eu01.gitpod.io/)..
+Please click on link to see my full working webpage for [Pawcation](https://martinmaguire89.github.io/milestone-project-2/).

-My First Milestone Project for Code Institute is a fully responsive website designed to showcase his talents in making and repairing hurling stick.
-This is the first contact with potential customers.
+My second milestone project is webpage with .
 ## UX
 ### Who is the target audience?
 *	A person who plays hurling.